Occupational Therapy

 Physical and Cognitive Functional Capacity Evaluations (FCE)

 A Functional Capacity Evaluation is an assessment that identifies an individual’s ability to perform activities safely and determines functional impairments to be resolved or accommodated in relation to activities of daily living or work tolerances.
-Our assessment will focus on the physical, cognitive, and/or psychosocial effects of an injury or illness, and the specific job or task demands, as required.
+Our occupational therapists will tailor their assessment to focus on the physical, cognitive, and/or psychosocial effects of an injury or illness, and the specific job or task demands, as required.

 Progressive Goal Attainment Program® (PGAP®)

+Our trained PGAP® providers can assess whether our client may benefit from the PGAP® program and complete this 10-week life-role reintegration program.
 PGAP® targets psychosocial risk factors for disability across a wide range of injuries and illnesses, including: chronic pain, post-cancer fatigue, chronic health conditions, depression, and psychological injuries in both military and civilian populations.
-The primary goals of the PGAP® program is to improve quality of life through participation in structured goal setting, guided problem solving, and engagement in valued occupations both in the home, community, and at work.
+The primary goals of the PGAP® program are to improve quality of life through participation in structured goal setting, guided problem solving, and engagement

 Life Care Planning / Future Care Cost Assessment